nomankhokhar/Distance-measurement-using-Lidar/README.md

 # Distance-measurement-using-Lidar

 This repository contains code for distance measurement using Time-of-Flight (ToF) sensors, providing haptic feedback via vibratory motors.
-The project involves 2 and 3 sensor setups to demonstrate various configurations and applications.
+The project involves 2 sensor setups to demonstrate various configurations and applications.

 ## Table of Contents